len5ky/gnk-monitoring/DEPLOYMENT_GUIDE.md

 # Deployment Guide for Monitoring Stack

-This guide provides the steps to deploy the self-hosted monitoring stack (Loki, Promtail, Grafana, Caddy) on a new host machine.
+This guide provides the steps to deploy the self-hosted monitoring stack (Loki, Promtail, Grafana, Caddy, connectivity checker, metrics collectors) on a new host machine.

 ## 1. Prerequisites